OpenSpace/OpenSpace-Docs/getting-started/orientation/index.md

 ## Quitting OpenSpace

 To quit OpenSpace you have three options:
-1. Use your Operating System's quit button in the top-right of the window.
+1. Use your Operating System's quit button in the top of the window.
 2. Press {kbd}`Esc` and you will see a three-second timer.
 At the end of that three seconds, OpenSpace will close and quit.
 However, if you errantly quit, you can hit {kbd}`Esc` again to cancel the quit.
 3. Use the System Menu: {menuselection}`System --> Quit OpenSpace`.
 This is the same as using the {kbd}`Esc` key, with the three-second grace period before quitting.